 Purchasing a specialised cleaning brush for suede is vital for preserving your suede shoes.
 A suede cleaning brush can either be used to brush off any accumulated dirt gathered from wearing or to return the suede to its even appearance.

-In order to serve any of these purposes it is important to use only the brush when your suede shoes are completely dry.
+A handy tip from one of our experienced cleaners based in Barnes is to only brush your suede shoes when they are completely dry.
 Suede is rather sensitive to water, as you may have noticed if you’ve worn your suede shoes in the rain before.
 Thus it is imperative to only brush when they’re completely dry to ensure the best results.

 What about stains?

 The use of a suede cleaning brush alone will not be enough to eradicate certain stains that may exist on your suede shoes.
 With this in mind another tool will be required.
 So what can be used?
-Fortunately the required tool is more than likely to be already located in your home.
+Fortunately, according to one of our trustworthy cleaners in Queensway, the required tool is more than likely to be already located in your home.
 A pencil eraser.

 Much like with pencil marks, the use of an eraser for your suede shoes can be treated in the same way.
 Gently rub the desired area of the shoe with the eraser and finish of the process by giving your suede shoes one final brush in order to remove the bits left behind by the pencil eraser.
 If you do not have access to a pencil eraser, it is possible to purchase a suede eraser which is specifically designed to do the very job.